A pint of guinness being poured

 • Recommended

-Why we love it: Founded by a Chicago firefighter, this Avondale bar is where we go when we’re hankering for a traditional Irish breakfast—a heaping plate of bangers, rashers, black pudding, baked beans, eggs and housemade brown bread.
-It’s served all day long, but you can always opt for a burger or pizza instead.
-The latter can be topped with bangers, rashers and black and white pudding if you want an Irish-style pie.
+Why we love it: This bar is where we go when we’re hankering for a traditional Irish breakfast—a heaping plate of bangers, rashers, black pudding, baked beans, eggs and housemade brown bread.
+Pizza can be topped with bangers, rashers and black and white pudding if you want an Irish-style pie.
 Wolfhound isn't just a spot to visit when you're hungry, though; there are lots of Irish and local beers on offer as well as a short list of cocktails and wines.
 And if the weather’s nice, there's a good chance that the garage door at the front of the bar will be open.

-Time Out tip: Weekday happy hour from 4-6pm is when you’ll find some really great deals, including half-priced pizzas and glasses of wine on Tuesdays and half-priced appetizers on Thursdays.
+Time Out tip: Weekday happy hour from 4-6pm is when you’ll find some great deals, including half-priced pizzas and glasses of wine on Tuesdays, and half-priced appetizers on Thursdays.

 Address: 3188 N Elston Ave, Chicago, IL 60618